George Derby: Career

+In August 1853, Derby conducted his greatest prank; he took over as editor of the local newspaper, the San Diego Herald, for six issues.
+As editor, he switched the party's allegiance of the newspaper from Democrat to Whig.
+The paper's editor, J. Judson Ames, to capitalize on Derby’s fame, asked Derby to gather his caricatures and writings for a book.
+Ames sold the rights of the book to D. Appelton Company of New York.
+In late 1855, Derby's book, Phoenixiana, was published.
+As the nation's first successful American humor book, it was well received by both critics and the public.
+However, Derby did not receive any proceeds.
+In its first year, there were eleven printings.
+In 1903, it was reissued by D. Appleton with an introduction by John Kenrick Bangs. by 1938, there had been twenty-six printings.
+Notable fans of Derby's book were Abraham Lincoln, Ulysses S. Grant, and Teddy Roosevelt.
+In 1865, Derby's wife Mary published his book, The Squibob Papers, posthumously.

 Personal life

 Derby married Mary A. Coons on January 14, 1854, in San Francisco.
 His wife's family was wary of Derby because his erratic, flippant manner infuriated his superiors.
 Coons tricked Derby into marrying her by placing a notice in the San Francisco paper stating that she would depart with her mother back home to St. Louis, Missouri, although she had no intention to do so.
 Derby read the notice and immediately took a steamer from San Diego to marry her.

 They had two daughters, Daisy Peyton, born 1854 in San Francisco, who married William Murray Black, and Mary Townsend, born 1858 in Mobile, who did not marry; and one son, George McClellan, born 1856, aboard an American ship in Pacific, who married Bessie Kidder.
-Derby family lore states that George H. and the ship captain exchanged pocketwatches in celebration of the birth of George M. aboard the ship.
+George H. Derby's West Point classmate, George B. McClellan, was his son's namesake and godfather.
+Many of George H. Derby's sons, grandsons, and great grandsons followed his footsteps by graduating from West Point and becoming notable army engineers.

 Late life and death

-In 1857 Derby had amaurosis (today, some historians think he had a brain tumor), which prevented him from reading or writing.
-He requested leave from the Topographical Engineers in 1859 and moved to New York, where he died shortly after the start of the American Civil War.
+In 1857, Derby was diagnosed with amaurosis (mostly likely an undiagnosed brain tumor), which prevented him from reading or writing and was suffering from a personality disorder.
+He requested a medical leave from the Topographical Engineers in 1859.
+In November of that year, he was promoted to captain under the army's fourteen-year rule.
+Desperately seeking treatment, he moved to the Wall House in Brooklyn, New York, where he was under the care of Dr. Christian C. Schieferdecker who used hydriatric treatment methods.
+Dr. Schieferdecker self-published several books on water cures, which he claimed could cure many diseases, including influenza, cholera, venereal diseases, and leprosy.
+Derby died at the Wall House on May 16, 1861, shortly after the start of the American Civil War.

 Derby was initially buried in his wife's family plot at Bellefontaine Cemetery in St. Louis, but was reinterred at the West Point Cemetery on January 31, 1889.